 A second marker that should really have you take your BJJ knee injury seriously is swelling.
 The knee won’t swell up unless it is something really big, which full ligament or meniscus tears usually are.
 So if it swells up, especially the morning after, and it locks up, you shouldn’t take the “it’ll pass on its own” route of thinking but go to a doctor immediately.

 Rehab Protocol To Recover Fast From A BJJ Knee Injury

 If you have any type of BJJ knee injury following the checklist below is going to really shorten the time you spend off the mats, regardless of how serious the injury is.
 I speak from experience.

 Go To A Specialist

 The first thing to do is get some professional help and more importantly, a diagnosis.
-There are two menisci, two key tendons, and 6 ligaments that might be the reason for a BJJ knee injury.
+There are two menisci(plural of meniscus), two key tendons, and 4 ligaments that might be the reason for a BJJ knee injury.
 And that is when things have gone smoothly.
-In many cases of devastating injuries, more than one of these structures suffer damage.
+In many cases of devastating injuries, more than one of these structures suffers damage.